arlandfran/the-beginners-gambit/TESTING.md

 As a new visitor to the site and a chess beginner, I want to be able to see illustrations and examples as opposed to heavy verbose articles.

+#### Tests

 - All SVG illustrations load successfully and are displayed with the correct dimensions.
 - All images have alt text for accessbility and all figures that need captions have been correctly structured.
 - All figures and captions with `class="expandable"` are correctly positioned when given enough viewport space.

+### User Story 4

+As a returning visitor to the website, I want to be able share these pages with my friends so they can quickly learn the rules.

+#### Tests

+- All social media share buttons function correctly and open in a new tab when pressed.
+- The share buttons function correctly on desktop, tablet and mobile with tablet and mobile devices opening the social media app if installed on the device.
+- If the user is signed into the social media platform, they are brought straight to the sharing experience on that platform correctly.
+If they are not signed in, then they will be prompted to do so.

 ## Manual Testing